Kuat Piston Pro X Review: Real-World Test On My 4Runner

 The Look

 This is where the Piston Pro X separates itself from every other rack I considered.
-The Kashima-coated struts (the same gold-colored coating used on high-end mountain bike suspension) are not decorative.
+The Kashima-coated struts (the same gold-colored coating used on high-end mountain bike suspension) aren't just there for looks.
 They reduce friction on the moving parts.
 They also happen to look incredible against matte black powder coat.

-The all-metal construction and TIGER DRYLAC powder coat finish hold up to weather.
+The all-metal build and TIGER DRYLAC powder coat finish hold up to weather.
 After two months of rain, dust, and dirt, the finish still looks new.

-And the LED tail lights are not a gimmick.
-They are functional, they connect through a standard 4-pin flat connector, and they make the back of the 4Runner look intentional when the rack is mounted.
-Photograph it once and you understand why I bought it.
-See the full 4Runner build to see how the rack fits with the rest of the truck.
+And the LED tail lights aren't a gimmick.
+They're functional, they plug in through a standard 4-pin flat connector, and they make the back of the 4Runner look intentional when the rack is mounted.
+Photograph it once and you'll get it.
+See the full 4Runner build to see how the rack fits with the rest of the setup.

 Close-up of the integrated LED tail lights and matte black design language of the Kuat Piston Pro X bike rack on Ian Jones' 2025 Toyota 4Runner TRD Sport, showing the premium powder coat finish and built-in lighting that differentiate the Piston Pro X from competing hitch racks.